 - 19,000 people die every day from pollution from fossil fuels

-- Renewable energy is driving economic growth
+- Renewable energy drives economic growth

 Then, Arnold turns to an analogy that illustrates his argument in a very personal way: